buildingSMART/BCF-API/README.md

 ## 1.9 Additional Response and Request Object Properties

 All API response and request Json objects may contain additional properties that are not covered by this specification.
 This is to allow server and client implementations freedom to add additional functionality.
-Servers and clients shall ignore those properties and must not produces errors on additional properties.
+Servers and clients shall ignore those properties and must not produce errors on additional properties.
 Servers and clients are not required to preserve these properties.

 ## 1.10 Binary File Uploads